astronomer/docs/learn/airflow-mlops.md

 - **Data agnostic**: Airflow is data agnostic, which means it can be used to orchestrate any data pipeline, regardless of the data format or storage solution.
 You can plug in any new data storage, such as the latest vector database or your favorite RDBMS, with minimal effort.
 - **Ready for day 2 Ops**: Airflow is a mature orchestrator, coming with built-in functionality such as [automatic retries](rerunning-dags.md#automatically-retry-tasks), complex [dependencies](managing-dependencies.md) and [branching](airflow-branch-operator.md) logic, as well as the option to make pipelines [dynamic](dynamic-tasks.md).
 - **Integrations**: Airflow has a large ecosystem of [integrations](https://registry.astronomer.io/providers), including many popular [MLOps tools](#airflow-integrations-for-mlops).
-- **Shared platform**: Airflow is used by both data engineers and ML engineers, which allows teams to create direct dependencies between their pipelines, for example by using [Airflow Datasets](airflow-datasets.md).
+- **Shared platform**: Both data engineers and ML engineers use Airflow, which allows teams to create direct dependencies between their pipelines, such as using [Airflow Datasets](airflow-datasets.md).

 ### Airflow for LLMOps